Italian campaign of 1796–1797: Fortress of Mantua – Castiglione and Bassano

 Napoleon ordered Sérurier to lay siege to Mantua on 3 June and then turned his attention to the Papal States of Pope Pius VI and the Grand Duchy of Tuscany of Ferdinand III.
 Together with Augereau and Vaubois, on 23 June Bonaparte took possession of the mighty Fort Urbano (a papal fortress located near the current Castelfranco Emilia), whose cannons were sent to Mantua after having persuaded the veterans of the Castello Sforzesco in Milan to surrender on 29 June; Florence and Ferrara spontaneously opened their doors to the French and Vaubois occupied Livorno, thus depriving the Royal Navy of a useful base in the Mediterranean; However, even before that Pius VI asked for and obtained the armistice of Bologna in exchange for the occupation of Ancona, Ferrara and Bologna and the payment of a large sum of money including some works of art.

-The French, having successfully completed the incursion to the south, reconcentrated again around Mantua, but the specter of a dangerous Austrian counter-offensive coming from Tyrol convinced Bonaparte to lift the siege on 31 July, falling back to better positions.
-The decision proved to be appropriate because the new Austrian commander in chief in Italy, Dagobert Sigmund von Wurmser, had managed to gather around 50,000 soldiers in Trento with whom he began the advance to liberate Mantua.
-On 29 July the Austrian avant-gardes forced Masséna to retreat beyond the Mincio and abandon Verona and Peter Vitus von Quosdanovich conquered Salò, but was stopped by Augereau in Brescia on 1 August.
-The situation was not the best for Napoleon, threatened by the possibility that Wurmser and Quosdanovich would reunite their forces south of Lake Garda thus obtaining an overwhelming numerical superiority, which however did not happen because Wurmser lingered from 30 July to 2 August near Valeggio sul Mincio to ensure the effective lifting of the siege of Mantua, thus leaving time for the French to organize themselves and beat the two wings of the Austrian deployment separately: on 3 and 4 August Quosdanovich's 18,000 men were defeated by Masséna in the Battle of Lonato, while Augereau heroically blocked Wurmser in Castiglione delle Stiviere.
-Masséna managed to move to Augereau's left with a forced march, while Sérurier's division (which left for France on 1 August because he was feverish), after having driven an expedition of 4,000 Austrians back into Mantua, maneuvered to fall to the left of Wurmser, who on 5 August suffered a crushing defeat at the Battle of Castiglione, which forced Wurmser to retreat to the Tyrol.
+The French, having successfully completed their incursion into central Italy, reconcentrated around Mantua, but the spectre of an Austrian counter-offensive coming from Tyrol convinced Bonaparte to lift the siege on the 31st of July, falling back to more suitable positions.
+The decision proved successful because the new Austrian commander in chief in Italy, Dagobert Sigmund von Wurmser, had managed to gather around 50,000 soldiers in Trento, with whom he began the advance towards Mantua.
+On July 29th the Austrian avant-gardes forced Masséna to retreat beyond the Mincio and abandon Verona while on the west side of Lake Garda, Peter Vitus von Quosdanovich conquered the town of Salò, coming to a halt in Brescia on 1 August due to the efforts of Augereau.
+The situation proved difficult for the French, threatened by the possibility of Wurmser and Quosdanovich reuniting their forces south of Lake Garda, gaining an overwhelming numerical superiority.
+However, Wurmser lingered from 30 July to 2 August near Valeggio sul Mincio to ensure the siege of Mantua was lifted, leaving time for the French to organize themselves and push back the two wings of the Austrian deployment separately: on the 3rd and 4th of August Quosdanovich's columns were defeated by Masséna in the Battle of Lonato, while Augereau blocked Wurmser in Castiglione delle Stiviere.
+Masséna positioned to Augereau's left flank with a forced march, while Sérurier's division, after having driven a detachment of 4,000 Austrians back into Mantua, maneuvered to fall on Wurmser's flank, who was defeated at the Battle of Castiglione on the 5th of August.
+The culminating efforts of the French army forced Wurmser to retreat to the Tyrol.